Welcome to today's edition of the Rush 24-7 podcast.

 We're sending 80 troops to Chad, and they are on the ground.

-So when Obama finds out that we did this, oh, do you know how mad he's gonna be?
+So when Obama finds out that we did this, you know how mad he's going to be?

-I hope he wasn't watching Charlie Rose last night.
+I hope he wasn't watching Charlie Rose last night because he said we're not going to send troops there.

-We're gonna put boots on the ground, but 80 of them are there, and they're not suspended in midair, and they're not hanging there in parachutes.
+We're going to put boots on the ground, but 80 of them are there, and they're not suspended in midair, and they're not hanging there in parachutes.

 They're on the ground, and they're armed, but they're not boots on the ground, even though they are.